Is Kratom Safe to Take With Other Medications?

 However, for the same reason, kratom has useful benefits; it also carries a risk of side effects or negative interactions with other drugs.

-Kratom is a potent inhibitor of key liver enzymes involved with metabolizing other medications, and it has a strong influence on the neurochemical balance.
+Kratom is a potent inhibitor of key liver enzymes involved with metabolizing other medications and strongly influences the neurochemical balance.
 If mixed with other drugs that require the same path for metabolism or exert their own shift in neurochemistry, it can lead to adverse effects.

 - List Kamble, S. H., Sharma, A., King, T. I., Berthold, E. C., León, F., Meyer, P. K. L., … & Avery, B. A. (2020).
 Exploration of cytochrome P450 inhibition mediated drug-drug interaction potential of kratom alkaloids.
 Toxicology letters, 319, 148-154.